Advanced SQL Cheat Sheet

 Materialized views for repeated aggregations

-Materialized views trade freshness for speed.
-Refresh them on a schedule (hourly or daily) for dashboards and reports that don't need real-time data.
+Pre-compute daily revenue or other expensive aggregations.
+Refresh on a schedule (hourly or daily) for dashboards and reports that don't need real-time data.
+Trade freshness for speed.

 Avoid SELECT * on wide tables